foreverphoenix/the-phoenix-flavour/content/skyrim-se/enbseries/about-enb.md

 The `enblocal.ini` stores your personal settings and it’s completely independent from your preset.
 Settings you can control through the INI file are hotkeys, forcing VSYNC and/or frame lock, preset shader cache, some fixes and additional graphical options such as antialiasing.

+Having these files installed can have a small performance impact, even without a preset.

-> These files may not be shared on the Nexus or elsewhere.
+> The ENBSeries binaries may not be shared on the Nexus.
 They can only be acquired from the official website.

 ## Preset Files